manimino/ducks/docs/how_it_works.rst

     | numpy array (int64) | 161.1 | 80.3  | 53.4  | 43.9 | 35.0  | 22.1  | 13.5  | 10.9 | 9.4   | 8.2   | 8.4   |
     | array (int64)       | 106.0 | 53.2  | 35.6  | 26.8 | 28.0  | 21.0  | 11.6  | 10.6 | 9.1   | 8.3   | 8.1   |

-That table tells us a story:
+That table tells us a story.

 * Small collections of any type are extremely inefficient.
 Don't make collections of size 1.
 * Immutable collections are cheaper.
 Tuples, arrays, and numpy arrays cost less memory than the set types.